 Traditional Asset Categories for Private Equity

-Looking back at the past 20 years though, the biggest shift has been how quickly technology has become the “primary driver”, replacing traditional business structures and disrupting businesses at a much faster pace.
+Looking back at the past 20 years, though, the biggest shift has been how quickly technology has become the “primary driver,” replacing traditional business structures and disrupting businesses much faster.

 In addition, there is an added risk to the EBIDTA and management overhead due to the increased spending on risky transformations.
 The growth and expansion glass ceiling may at times be dwarfed by the amount of risk mitigation needed through transformations.